Your PM and EHR know Far, Far More than they are Telling You.

 Drive Productivity and Performance

 When performance is measured, performance improves.
 Hold staff, payers, and providers accountable for results with automated tools.
 Keep score in your practice, and put the score where everyone can see it.
-Track provider wRVUs, lag days, patient wait times, resouce utilization, payments according to contract, advanced practioners, data entry, the number of patients checked in by staff, unsold appointments and much more.
+Track provider wRVUs, lag days, patient wait times, resource utilization, payments according to contract, advanced practioners, data entry, the number of patients checked in by staff, unsold appointments and much more.
 Benchmark your perfomance against leading practices and against your practice history to see results.

 One of MGMA’s Most Popular Speakers